mohamicorp/search-for-stash-issues/README.md

 ### Installation Requirements
 **Search for Stash** is powered by an internal Elasticsearch node.
 This node handles all search requests and all repository indexing.
 The initial indexing of large repositories can potentially require a large portion of RAM.
 It is **recommended to allocate Stash 6GB of RAM** for optimal performance.
-For instructions look at Altassian's documentation [here](https://confluence.atlassian.com/display/STASH/Scaling+Stash).
+For instructions on changing the amount of memory available to Stash, take a look at Altassian's documentation [here](https://confluence.atlassian.com/display/STASH/Scaling+Stash).

 As an example benchmark, **Search for Stash** indexed the Linux code base which is approximately 15 million lines of code and half a million commits in 2-3 minutes with **6 GB** of ram on non SSD harddives.
 That said, it is **recommended** that for large codebases you experiment on a staging environment to test performance.
 For any concerns or questions, feel free to [contact us](mailto:mohamicorp@gmail.com).